-It’s no secret to anyone with ADHD that getting to sleep can be a real bitch sometimes.
+It’s no secret that how to fall asleep with ADHD can be a mystery.
 People often ask how I fall asleep with ADHD, and I usually find that my sleep difficulties fall under two categories, one that can be helped more than the other.
 In one case, something serious is going on at home or work and it’s sometimes normal to be kept up at night fretting.
 The other kind, the one that can be helped, is when I mindlessly let myself fall prey to things like screen time or an overactive mind.

 A Good Evening Routine Begins With A Concrete Goal